RemigiuszDudek/2023-testwarez-solid-pageobject/README.md

 4. Make sure that the `SwagLabsTest` is passing
 5. You're ready to get started!!!

-Looking forward to coding with You.
+Looking forward to coding with You!

 # Useful playwright commands